 Dr. Cortez has written several monographs and more than three dozen peer review journal articles and conference proceedings that describe and evaluate the management of information systems and technology from a variety of organizational perspectives.
 He has also been a frequent presenter at national and international conferences in the fields of information science and educational technology.
 His interest in the management of information technology and communications was developed while a doctoral student at the University of Southern California.
 His interdisciplinary expertise stems from studies at the Annenberg School of Communications, where he concentrated on techniques for assessing communication effectiveness within small and large organizations.
 The “audit” techniques he developed as a student have been part of his research agenda till this day.

-The research program and activities outlined above have complemented well Dr. Cortez’s teaching experiences for over 30 years.
+The research program and activities outlined above have complemented well Dr. Cortez’s teaching experiences for almost 40 years.
 His courses focused on applied and theoretical approaches to the design, use, and evaluation of new media technologies for the production, distribution and consumption of information.
 These courses included information organization and access systems, information policy, corporate information agencies, information systems management, systems analysis, networking and database design, among others.

 Ph.D., Information Science and Management Communication, University of Southern California